 In September 2006, the Securities and Exchange Commission issued Staff Accounting Bulletin No. 108, "Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements" ("SAB 108"), which provides interpretive guidance on the consideration of the effects of prior year misstatements in quantifying current year misstatements for the purpose of a materiality assessment.
 In years prior to 2006, Sonic used the "rollover" method as described in SAB 108 in evaluating the effect of misstatements in its financial statements.
 Based on utilizing the "rollover" method in prior years, Sonic had determined that certain balance sheet misstatements were not material to its overall financial statement presentation.
 These misstatements relate to the recorded amount of accruals pertaining to bonuses and vacation obligations.
 The misstatements resulted from Sonic's policy of expensing bonuses and vacation obligations.
 A portion of the misstatements resulted from Sonic's policy of expensing bonuses in the period the items were paid rather than in the period they became payable and thus understated accrued liabilities and overstated retained earnings.
 This accounted for approximately \$0.7 million of the after-tax charge to beginning retained earnings as described below.
 In addition, prior to 2004, Sonic had accrued for the vested vacation earned by its associates in the prior period but did not accrue for the vacation earned in the current period which had not yet vested.
 The result was an understatement of accrued liabilities and an overstatement of retained earnings.
 This accounted for \$3.9 million of the after-tax charge to retained earnings described below.
 Each of the misstatements originated in years prior to 2004.
 Sonic evaluated the effect of these misstatements under both the "rollover method" and the "iron curtain" method in 2006 as prescribed by SAB 108.
-As a result of this evaluation, Sonic determined that although these misstatements continued to be immaterial under the "rollover" method, the misstatements were material to the financial statements when measured under the "iron curtain" method.
-As allowed in the initial year of adoption, Sonic has corrected the misstatements in 2006 with a charge to 2006 beginning retained earnings of approximately \$4.6 million, net of associated taxes of \$2.8 million, with offsets increasing other accrued liabilities by \$7.4 million.
+As a result of this evaluation, Sonic determined that although these misstatements or for adoption, Sonic has correct